-This proposal of substantial modification is the result of a comprehensive program review of the CDO certificate in 2021, which assessed (1) the content, balance, coherence, and rigor of the CDO curriculum, (2) the alignment of student performance and outcomes with the program's learning objectives and with the STI mission, and (3) the alignment of the program's learning outcomes with employers' needs and expectations.
+This proposal of substantial modification is the result of a comprehensive program review of the Penetration Testing & Ethical Hacking certificate in 2021, which assessed (1) the content, balance, coherence, and rigor of the Penetration Testing & Ethical Hacking curriculum, (2) the alignment of student performance and outcomes with the program's learning objectives and with the STI mission, and (3) the alignment of the program's learning outcomes with employers' needs and expectations.

 Largely, the proposed changes with regards to the concepts, content, or course level learning outcomes are minimal.
-However, swapping a core requirement with an elective and adding several new electives, we will meet the 33% changed threshold in which necessary to submit a formal change proposal.
+However, with the addition of several new electives and a capstone, we will meet the 33% changed threshold in which necessary to submit a formal change proposal.